anotheruselesaccount/Iw4m_status_to_discord/README.md

 # Features:
 * Ability to choose show/hide player names in status message.
-* Select to all games or just selected game.
+* Select all games or only selected game to show in status message.
 Max server limit for 1 message is 25.
 Incase you have more then 25 servers suggestion is to make own channel for each game.

 [Discord Link](https://discord.gg/mtAsvArAJD)